-communication, communication as an ongoing process of making sense of the circumstances in which people collectively find themselves and of the events that affect them” (Taylor & Van Every, 2000, p.
-58). involve the idea that emerge from the interplay between communicative actors who dynamically alter organizational reality by ‘talking into existence’ (Weick, Sutcliffe, Obstfeld, 2005, p.
+In the communicative view to corporate communication, communication is defined as an “ongoing process of making sense of the circumstances in which people collectively find themselves and of the events that affect them” (Taylor & Van Every, 2000, p.
+58).
+The communicative view involves the idea that organizational structures, and events related to the organization are constituted in communication, because they emerge from the interplay between communicative actors who dynamically alter organizational reality (Christensen & Cornelissen, 2011) by ‘talking situations into existence’ (Weick, Sutcliffe, Obstfeld, 2005, p.
 409).
+This perspective has mainly been used to study internal communication, but can also be used to examine corporate communication at the macro-level (Christensen & Cornelissen, 2011).
+For example, Shultz et al (2013), argue that CSR is co-constructed in the public sphere by multiple actors mobilizing symbolic resources trough networked media platforms, such as corporate websites, Twitter, Facebook, and news media.

+Over the last couple of years, an emerging research avenue has applied a more communication-centric approach to further understand the dynamics between organizations and their environments.
+Several communication scholars have applied communication theories, such as agenda setting and framing, to empirically examine the organizations-stakeholder interplay for situations such as organizational crises (e.g., Van der Meer et al., 2013; Schultz, Kleinnijenhuis, Oegema, Utz, & Van Atteveldt, 2012) and CSR frames (e.g., Patriotta, Gond, & Schultz, 2011).
+In order to study these multifaceted and dynamic communication processes, these authors relied on large-scaled over-time datasets, aiming to grasp the complex and chancing character of corporate communication.
+Accordingly, these studies show how the usage of “Big Data” and more sophisticated network and content analyses are successful in translating aggregated communication theories to empirical exploration in an advanced manner.
+This Chapter argues that this bridge between communication theories and big data can offers a valuable contribution to the field of corporate communication.

-This perspective has mainly used to study internal communication, but can also be used to at the macro-level.
-For example, Shultz et al (201), argue that is co-constructed in t public sphere by multiple actors mobilizing symbolic resources trough networked media platforms, such as , , Facebook, and newsWhile Big Data is an often-abused buzzword, there are some attempts to define it can actually help us to stipulate research directions for PR research.
-For instace, the often-used 3V-definition (REF) refers to volume, velocity, and variety of the data.
-This already indicates that Big Data is not only about its size (after all, what's big today might be small tomorrow), but also about the velocity with which new data arrive (real-time character), and the variety of data that can be used (e.g., policy documents, media coverage, statistics, etc.).As the literature on Computational Social Science (e.g., REF_KITCHIN) has pointed out, it is a misconception that the use of Big Data techniques is inherently atheoretical.
-In contrast, using techniques to process data that are too volominous, change too fast, and are too varied to be analyzed by humans in a meaningful way can help both with theory-building and theory-testing.
+Given the widespread and varied use of the term ‘Big Data’, it is important to be explicit about our understanding of the concept.
+We will discuss big data from the ‘3V’ framework, which captures three key characteristics of Big Data: Volume, Velocity and Variety.
+This indicates that Big Data is not only about its size (what's big today might be small tomorrow), but also about the velocity with which new data arrive (real-time character), and the variety of data that can be considered (e.g., policy documents, media coverage, social media, statistics, etc.).
+While it may be true that much of big data research is primarily ‘data driven’, as the literature on Computational Social Science (e.g., REF_KITCHIN) has pointed out, it is a misconception that the use of Big Data techniques is inherently atheoretical.
+In contrast, by making sense of data that are too voluminous, change too fast, and are too varied to be analyzed by humans in a meaningful way, big data techniques can help both with theory-building and theory-testing.
+This Chapter will demonstrate this point for the field of corporate communication and PR.

 References Carroll, C. E., & McCombs, M. (2003).
 Agenda-setting effects of business news on